Madeee1/nest-url-microservice-project/README.md

 8. Unit tests to test functionality - FULFILLED
 9. API Endpoint Documentation - FULFILLED - at bottom of Readme
 10. Migration File for MySQL - PARTIALLY FULFILLED - use of sqlite instead through TypeORM
-11. API Documentation using Postman or Swagger
+11. API Documentation using Postman or Swagger - FULFILLED - use of Swagger

 ## Setup Instructions:
 1. Run ```npm install``` in the terminal, using Node 20.12.1